l-o-o-s-e-r-s/arduino-ultrasonic-sensor-hc-se04-/README.md

 # arduino-ultrasonic-sensor-hc-sr04
-# You have to download liabraries accordingly also setup arduino accordingly
+# You have to download liabraries accordingly also setup arduino accordingly to it